ucsd-progsys/liquidhaskell/README.md

 tells LiquidHaskell to instead use the *third* argument.

+Apart from specifying a specific decreasing measure for an Algebraic Data Type, the user can specify that the ADT follows the expected decreasing measure by

+  {-@ autosize L @-}

+Then, LiquidHaskell will define an instance of the function `autosize` for `L` that decreases by 1 at each recursive call and use `autosize` at functions that recurse on `L`.

 To *disable* termination checking for `foo` that is, to *assume* that it is terminating (possibly for some complicated reason currently beyond the scope of LiquidHaskell) you can write